newpatiente2e/docs/docs/10-introduction.md

 | Nurse: Alex | Alex uses new patient registration to understand any existing allergies or medicine reactions. | ![The image shows the picture of a nurse](../static/img/alex.png) |
 | Doctor: Anthony |  Anthony uses new patient registration to understand any existing allergies or medicine reactions.
 Anthony uses the new patient system to record medical events. | ![The image shows the photo of a doctor](../static/img/anthony.jpg) |

-## Tutorial outline
+## Workshop outline

-The following is an outline of the tutorial:
+The following is an outline of the workshop:

 1. Learn about and create the Azure services for the app.
 1. Train a custom Azure Form Recognizer model.
 1. Create a web app that integrates with Form Recognizer.
-1. Define application roles that map to the tutorial roles.
+1. Define application roles that map to the workshop roles.
 1. Implement app functions to support surgery admin, nurse, and doctor roles.

 ## Solution overview